wang-arthur/arthurzwang.com/_courses/courses-in-development.md

 - Misconduct and Bad Behavior, Whisper Networks and Gossip (Soft Plagiarism, Idea Theft)
   - Yasmin Nair, "[Don't Share Your Book Proposal](https://yasminnair.com/dont-share-your-book-proposal/)," YasminNair.com, August 15, 2023.
   - Jordan Alexander Stein, "[How Intellectual Property Theft Feels](https://capaciousjournal.com/)," *Capacious* 3, no. 2 (2024).

-- non-academic writing
   - Browse *Public Books*, *Parapraxis*, *LARB*,
   - Lili Loofbourow and Phillip Maciak, "The Semipublic Intellectual: Academia, Criticism, and the Internet Age," special section, "The Changing Profession." *PMLA* 130, no. 2 (2015)

-### Tools and Strategies
-- Citation Management
-- Note-Taking

 ![A meme based on the box for Cap'N Crunch's "Oops!
 All Berries" Cereal, reading "Oops!
 All H idden Curriculum"](/assets/images/teaching/hidden-curriculum-meme.png)

 ## Queer Natures, Queer Lives
 ### Course Description
 In fall 2023, Kew Gardens in London faced some unusual backlash against their annual autumn festival.
 Celebrating the “diversity of art, plants and fungi,” the Gardens chose the theme of “Queer Nature,” linking ecological biodiversity to the diversity of human gender and sexuality.

 What can plants, animals, fungi, and other organisms contribute to queer theory and queer liberation?
-Is sexuality genetically determined?
 Is queer, trans, and nonbinary life natural?
 Does queerness have an evolutionary basis and function?
-Are sexual violence, genocide, and war uniquely human evils or do they also occur among nonhuman animals?
-Are nature and biology productive foundations for queer activism and critique?
+Are nature and biology productive foundations or distractions for queer activism and critique?
 This course confronts these questions by considering the relationship between queer art, literature, and theory and scientific and other forms of knowledge production about the natural world.
 We’ll examine both rejections and celebrations of the idea of queerness as natural, along with feminist and queer of color revisions and deconstructions of distinctions between nature, culture, and technology and between the human and the nonhuman.

 Artists and authors might include Karen Barad, Joshua Bennett, Octavia E. Butler, Charles Darwin, Samuel R. Delany, Anne Fausto-Sterling, Greta Gaard, Donna Haraway, Zakiyyah Iman Jackson, Robin Wall Kimmerer, Greta LaFleur, Daniel Lee, Melissa K. Nelson, Richard Prum, Isabella Rossellini, Catriona Sandilands, Sam See, Nicole Seymour, Banu Subramaniam, Kim Tallbear, and James Tiptree Jr.